Multiple endocrine neoplasia (MEN) I

 The health care provider will perform a physical exam and ask questions about your medical history and symptoms.
 The following tests may be done:

-Surgery to remove the diseased gland is the treatment of choice.
-A medication called bromocriptine may be used instead of surgery for pituitary tumors that release the hormone prolactin.
+Surgery to remove the diseased gland is often the treatment of choice.
+A medicine called bromocriptine may be used instead of surgery for pituitary tumors that release the hormone prolactin.

 The parathyroid glands, which control calcium production, can be removed.
-However, because it is difficult for the body to regulate calcium levels without these glands, a total parathyroid removal is usually not done initially.
+However, it is difficult for the body to regulate calcium levels without these glands, so a total parathyroid removal is not done first in most cases.

-Medicine is available to decrease the excess stomach acid production caused by some tumors, and to reduce the risk of ulcers.
+Medicine is available to decrease the excess stomach acid production caused by some tumors (gastrinomas), and to reduce the risk of ulcers.

 Hormone replacement therapy is given when entire glands are removed or do not produce enough hormones.